-There is also a lifetime allowance of GBP 1 million, which was increased to £1.03m from April 2018.
+There is also a lifetime allowance of GBP 1 million, which was increased to GBP 1.03 million from April 2018.
 The lifetime allowance governs the amount of pension savings that can be accumulated by an individual tax efficiently in their lifetime.
 Any excess will be subject to a lifetime allowance tax charge.
 For 2019/20, the lifetime allowance will be GBP 1.055 million.

 Defined contribution (DC) pensions (e.g. personal pensions)

 Since April 2015, new rules in relation to DC pension schemes have been in force.
 The new rules affect those over 55 who have a DC pension scheme, such as a personal pension.
 A DC scheme is one in which the pension you receive depends on the amount of money you, and/or your employer, have saved in the scheme.

 Since April 2015, from the age of 55, whatever the size of a person's DC pension pot, they can take it as they wish, subject to their marginal rate of income tax in that year.